Welcome to the 2017 KSPA Regional Contest!

 Student Supervisionclick on arrow for more info

 Students must remain on the contest premises where they are competing throughout the day.
 Advisers must accompany students to the contest site.
 At the regional level, KSPA will not provide any scheduled activities for digital submission entrants.
-As a result, unless these students are also competing on the site, they need not attend the contest.
+As a result, unless these students are also competing on site, they need not attend the contest.

 Lunchclick on arrow for more info